lerna-lite/lerna-lite/README.md

 ## Who is using Lerna-Lite

-Here are some of the largest projects using this Lerna-Lite fork
+Here are some of the largest projects using Lerna-Lite

 <a href="https://github.com/facebook/jest">
   <img src="https://jestjs.io/img/jest.png" width="25" height="25">